 1 | May 16, 1929 | 20 | Chief Caribou | Win | TKO2 |

 Baer won one world title at heavyweight.
-For all the details about Baer's world title wins and defenses refer to "Max Baer World Titles".
+For all the details about Baer's world title wins and defenses refer to the "Championships" section below.

 His last professional fight was a non-title rematch against Lou Nova at 32 years of age, on April 4, 1941.
 Baer lost the fight via 8th round TKO.

-Max Baer fought a total of 81 times during his professional career.
+Baer fought a total of 81 times during his professional career, which includes 2 world-title fights at the heavyweight division.
 He put on some very good performances in these fights.
 These two fights are the highlight of his career.

 Baer knocked out 51 of his 81 opponents.
 By his last fight, his KO ratio was at 63%.
 Of his total 68 wins, 51 of them were via KO (75%).